livingsocial/keyspace/README.md

 Keyspace
 ========

-Vault is an encrypted key/value store which emphasizes a "least authority" philosophy for information sharing.
+Keyspace is an encrypted key/value store which emphasizes a "least authority" philosophy for information sharing.
 All data is stored as encrypted key/value pairs, and data can be organized into "buckets" (ala Amazon S3) which each have independent encryption tokens and access control.

-Vault uses the capability access control model to manage access to buckets.
+Keyspace uses the capability access control model to manage access to buckets.
 Each capability takes the form of cryptographic tokens which are unique to a particular bucket.
 Knowledge of these tokens is necessary and sufficient to gain access to a particular bucket.
 Such an access scheme is known as